 In 2003, the National Framework of Qualifications was introduced.
 It provides a way to compare qualifications, and to ensure that they are quality assured and recognised at home and abroad.

-The Framework is a 10 level structure accommodating qualifications gained in schools, the workplace, the community, training centres, colleges and universities, from the most basic to the most advanced levels of learning.
-The National Qualifications Authority of Ireland (NQAI) is responsible for leading the development and implementation of the Framework.
+The Framework is a 10 level structure accommodating qualifications gained in schools, the workplace, the community, training centres, colleges and universities, from the most basic to the most advanced levels of learning Quality and Qualifications Ireland (QQI) is responsible for leading the development and implementation of the Framework.

-The website contains useful information for Learners, Employers, Providers and Advisors.
-It also contains an Interactive Framework Diagram
+The NFQ website contains useful information for Learners, Employers, Providers and Advisors.

-Europass is a new initiative which aims to help people make their skills and qualifications clearly and easily understood in Europe, thus facilitating the mobility of both learners and workers.
-The Europass documents have been designed in such a way as to help people chronicle their skills and competences in a coherent manner, whether they are planning to enroll in an education or training programme, looking for a job, or getting experience abroad.
+The Europass initiative, launched in 2005 aims to help people make their skills and qualifications more clearly and easily understood in Europe, thus facilitating the mobility of both learners and workers.
+The Europass portfolio comprises 5 documents which have been designed in such a way as to help people chronicle their skills and competences in a coherent manner, whether they are planning to enroll in an education or training programme, looking for a job, or getting experience abroad.

 In Northern Ireland please contact the UK National Europass Centre (NEC) - http://europass.org.uk